leon4rd/test/README.md

-## I used to be addicted to soap, but I'm clean now.
+## Why did the banana go to the doctor?
+He was not "peeling" well.